mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

 tar -czvf plugin.tar.gz plugin.exe plugin.yaml
 ```

 You should now have a file named `plugin.tar.gz` in your workspace.
 Congratulations!
-This is your first plugin!
+This is your first server plugin!

 ## Installing the Plugin